 You get to decide the scope of the power of your agent.
 You get to decide whether their power is relegated to one particular issue or encompasses a wide range of areas.
 You also have the option of designating one person for financial issues and one person for health care-related ones.
 This is known as a Limited Power of Attorney.

 The uncertainty of the future means that emergencies can arise at any time.
-In order to have your wishes known and to ensure that someone you trust will make decisions on your behalf when you are physically or mentally incapacitated, you need a Power of Attorney in place.
+In order to have your wishes known and to ensure that someone you trust will make decisions on your behalf when you are physically or mentally incapacitated, you need a Power of Attorney document in place.
 Otherwise, your estate plan is incomplete.

 Protecting your estate